 Biblical Interpretation

 11-500 Introduction to Old Testament 3

 12-500 Introduction to New Testament 3

 Church History

 13-501 History of Chirstian Thought and Practice I 3

 Theology (one of the following)

 21-505 Introduction to Theology or

 21-506 Doctrine of God, Doctrine of Creation or

 21-507 Christology - Theological Anthropology or

 21-508 Pneumatology.
 Ecclesiology, Eschatology 3

 Mission of the Church (one of the following)

-Mission of the Church (one of the following) 21-514 Introduction to Global Christianity or
+21-514 Introduction to Global Christianity or

-22-504 Church and Community 2
+22-504 Church and Community 3

-22-304 Charen and Community

 Worship (one of the following)

 31-511 Christian Public Worship or

 31-542 United Methodist Worship 3

 Evangelism (one of the following)

 34-537 Empowering the Congregation for Evangelism or

 34/21-628 Theology of Evangelism 3

 United Methodist History, Doctrine, and Polity

 40-674 UM Studies: Wesley and the 19 th Century and 3

 40-673 UM Studies: 20 th Century to the Present 3

 OR

 40-676 United Methodist History and 2

-40-677 United Methodist Doctrine and 2
+40-677 United Methodist Doctrine and 22

 40-678 United Methodist Polity 2

 Garrett-Evangelical offers a record of completion to students who complete the entire sequence through Garrett-Evangelical.
-By recommendation of the Division of Deacon and Diaconal Ministries of the
+By recommendation of the Division of Ordained Ministry of The United Methodist

-UMC Board of Higher Education and Ministry, the maximum number of transfer courses is 4.
+General Board of Higher Education and Ministry, the maximum number of transfer courses is 4.
 The maximum number of online credit hours is 18.
 The Book of Discipline requires a minimum total of 24 semester hours.